 Snowshoeing in Kananaskis – Hogarth Lakes Loop Trail

 The Hogarth Lakes snowshoe trail in Kananaskis Country is a great half day outing (and a half day might be pushing it).
-It’s short, easy and family-friendly, coming in at just 4.5 kilometres with little in the way of elevation gain.
+It’s short, easy and family-friendly, coming in at just 4.5 km with little in the way of elevation gain.

 The Hogarth Lake Loop rambles through woods and skirts one of the lakes before making a return to the wider, busier trail that heads to Burstall Pass.

 Finding the Hogarth Lake Trailhead

 See the information for Chester Lake as the trailhead is across the highway.
 There is a good sized parking lot.
 This is the same trailhead used for Burstall Pass.
 Return to the parking lot from here to complete the loop.